RaduHaulica/music_app/README.md

 Added backend (node, express, mongoDB).

+`npm run start` => Runs `ng serve` and `node server.js` concurrently.

 Added a lot of logging (frontend and backend) due to issues with HTTP requests.
-Everything works now.
-Still keeping logging until everything is up and running.
+Keeping logging until everything is up and running.

 Database connection works, tracks are imported from hardcoded values, fallback on hardcoded values if no connection can be established.

-Added test component for quickly trying things out.
+Added test component for quickly trying things out and for reseting the track list until all operations are working.

+**Operations**
+* Adding new tracks works.
+* Deleting tracks works.
-Deleting works.
-Editing (almost) works.
+* Editing (almost) works.
 TODO: tags array

-Filtering is live on providing input (case insensitive).
+* Filtering is live on providing input (case insensitive).

-TODO: Tags make filtering by genre easier.

-TODO: Add new track
+### TODOs

+* The tags thingamajig is more difficult than initially thought.
-TODO: Youtube
+* Youtube integration

 ## Development server